ngageoint/geoint-standards/Application_Schemas_for_Feature_Encoding/TSPI/1_Introduction.md

 <li>	‘<b>tspi</b>’: http://metadata.ces.mil/mdr/ns/GSIP/tspi/2.0.0/tspi.xsd </ul><br>
 Schema component files (XSD, SCH, XML) may be copied to other locations for development and/or efficiency purposes, however any alteration or substitution violates TSPI conformance requirements (see Annex B).<br><br>
 <b><i>1.10	Specification Overview</i></b><br><br>
-This specification is organized into seven primary sections followed by a series of Annexes, some of which are informative in nature (and so marked).<br>
+This specification is organized into seven primary sections followed by a series of Annexes, some of which are informative in nature (and so marked).<br><br>
-Section 2 specifies conformance requirements.<br>
+Section 2 specifies conformance requirements.<br><br>
 Section 3 specifies the normative and informative references used in this specification.
 Normative references are necessary for the complete understanding of this specification.
-Informative references are not essential but provide supplementary material from which the user of this specification may benefit.<br>
+Informative references are not essential but provide supplementary material from which the user of this specification may benefit.<br><br>
-Section 4 specifies the terms, definitions and acronyms used in this specification.<br>
+Section 4 specifies the terms, definitions and acronyms used in this specification.<br><br>
 Section 5 specifies the mechanisms established by this specification for representing spatial position.
-It also specifies mechanisms for extending TSPI (and GML) with additional representations for spatial position and includes initial high-value extensions.<br>
+It also specifies mechanisms for extending TSPI (and GML) with additional representations for spatial position and includes initial high-value extensions.<br><br>
 Section 6 specifies the mechanisms established by this specification for representing spatial location using geographic identifiers (e.g., place names).
-It also specifies mechanisms for extending TSPI with additional representations for spatial location and includes initial high-value extensions.<br>
+It also specifies mechanisms for extending TSPI with additional representations for spatial location and includes initial high-value extensions.<br><br>
-Section 7 specifies the mechanisms established by this specification for representing (physical) address (e.g., postal address).<br>
+Section 7 specifies the mechanisms established by this specification for representing (physical) address (e.g., postal address).<br><br>
-Section 8 specifies the mechanisms established by this specification for representing temporal position.<br>
+Section 8 specifies the mechanisms established by this specification for representing temporal position.<br><br>
 Annex A (normative) establishes a set of conventions used throughout this specification.
-These include naming and design rules, the referencing of various schemas, the establishment and use of information resources (e.g., coordinate reference systems, code lists, and units of measure) in support of this specification, the use of ISO/IEC 19757:2006 Schematron in validating XML instance documents, and issues in conformance and reuse of this specification.<br>
+These include naming and design rules, the referencing of various schemas, the establishment and use of information resources (e.g., coordinate reference systems, code lists, and units of measure) in support of this specification, the use of ISO/IEC 19757:2006 Schematron in validating XML instance documents, and issues in conformance and reuse of this specification.<br><br>
-Annex B (normative) establishes a conformance test suite.<br>
+Annex B (normative) establishes a conformance test suite.<br><br>
-Annex C (informative) identifies a set of Geodetic 2D coordinate reference systems that are registered in the GSIP Governance Namespace of the DoD Data Services Environment (DSE) Metadata Registry (MDR) that may be used with this specification.<br>
+Annex C (informative) identifies a set of Geodetic 2D coordinate reference systems that are registered in the GSIP Governance Namespace of the DoD Data Services Environment (DSE) Metadata Registry (MDR) that may be used with this specification.<br><br>
-Annex D (informative) explains the principal structuring concepts used by GML: Profiles and Application Schemas.<br>
+Annex D (informative) explains the principal structuring concepts used by GML: Profiles and Application Schemas.<br><br>
 Annex E (informative) describes the procedures to be followed when extending the TSPI through a process of registering new XML components, code lists, and codes, to include Coordinate Reference Systems, Physical Quantities, Units of Measure, and Data Quality Measures.<br><br>